 Benefits administration involves balancing the needs of both the employee and the employer.
 It is important to have programs in place that support the employee that are in line with what an employer can afford.

-Trends: The newer requirements of the Patient Protection and Affordable Care Act (ACA), commonly referred to as "health care reform", in addition to the repeal of section 3 of the Defense of Marriage Act and the legalization of same-sex marriage in numerous states, will challenge HR professionals over the next several years as they monitor developments and adjust benefit strategies accordingly.
+Trends: The newer requirements of the Patient Protection and Affordable Care Act (ACA), commonly referred to as "health care reform", in addition to the repeal of section 3 of the Defense of Marriage Act and the legalization of same-sex marriage in numerous states, will challenge HR professionals in both the short and long-term as they monitor developments and adjust benefit strategies accordingly.

 Author: Tracy Morley, SPHR, Legal Editor